Saint Helens pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Saint Helens right now?

-On 25 June 2026, overall pollen levels in Saint Helens are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Saint Helens are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Saint Helens tomorrow?

-On 26 June 2026, pollen conditions in Saint Helens will be different from today, with cypress, grass continuing to decline
+On 17 July 2026, pollen conditions in Saint Helens will be different from today, with artemisia at low levels, cypress at low levels, grass at low levels

 Is pollen expected to decrease in Saint Helens this week?